mothur/mothur.github.io/_wiki/biom.info.md

 ### format

 The format parameter allows you indicate type of biom file you have.
 Options hdf5 or classic.
-Default is hdf5.
+By default, mothur will autodetect the format for you.

     mothur > biom.info(biom=hdf5.biom, label=0.03, format=hdf5)